01110011011101010110010001101111/01110011011101010110010001101111/README.md

 I'm an innovator, researcher, and entrepreneur!
 I work mostly with health tech, but I love learning and tackling any problem!

+Recently, I've been using skill, such as:
+- Graph Databases (with TigerGraph)
+- Machine Learning (with TensorFlow)
+- Website Development (with Bootstrap)

 You can check out some of my main projects:
 - [InflaTracker](https://github.com/GenericP3rson/InflaTracker)
 - [AsthmaAlert](https://github.com/GenericP3rson/AsthmaAlert)